yutailang0119/SBPAsyncImage/README.md

-# BackportAsyncImage
+# SBPAsyncImage

 Backport of [SwiftUI.AsyncImage](https://developer.apple.com/documentation/swiftui/asyncimage) to earlier iOS 15.

 AsyncImage is a view that asynchronously loads and displays an image.
-BackportAsyncImage provides like AsyncImage behavior and interface.
+SBPAsyncImage provides like AsyncImage behavior and interface.

 ## A Work In Progress

-BackportAsyncImage is still in active development.
+SBPAsyncImage is still in active development.
 Please file all bugs, issues, and suggestions as an Issue in the GitHub repository.

 ## Installation